fplab/ui-for-pl/src/live-programming.rst

 ^^^^^^^^^^^^^^^^^^^^^

-*Algorithmic debugging* (also called *declarative debugging*) is a semi-automatic debugging technique in which the debugger automatically generates a series of questions to which the programmer's answers guide the search toward the bug.
+*Algorithmic debugging* (also called *declarative debugging*) is a semi-automatic debugging technique in which the debugger guides the programmer toward the bug by asking a series of questions.
 The debugger constructs an *execution tree* (ET), a data structure representing a program execution, and traverses it using some search strategy, asking the programmer at each ET node whether the represented subcomputation is correct